nasa-jpl/golaborate/cmd/lowfssrv/comm-spec.md

 - play back disturbances on the jitter mirror

 While enabling some new capabilities:
-- enable high flexibility into Zernike estimation (Reconstruction)
+- enable high flexibility into Zernike (or other mode) estimation (Reconstruction)
 - enable easy maintanance of the system

 Point of Contact [Brandon Dube (383D)](mailto:brandon.dube@jpl.nasa.gov)